williamcdavies/WFSEL/README.md

 # WFSEL
-General repository for the Wildfire Engineering Laboratory @ Universtiy of Nevada, Reno
+General repository for the Wildfire Science & Engineering Laboratory @ the Universtiy of Nevada, Reno

 ## 1.0